 Committee meetings are deemed valid if at least half of its members are present.
-A member of the Committee may not be represented by someone else.
+In case of written consultation, the deliberations of the committee shall be valid if at least half of its members have participated.
+A member of the committee may not be represented by someone else.

-The Strategic Committee shall report to the Board of Directors with regard to its work.
+The strategic committee shall report to the board of directors with regard to its work.

-- a) may invite any person who might provide the Committee with relevant and useful information to help it understand a topic, it being stipulated that the person's presence and the information provided to him shall be limited strictly to the agenda item for which he was invited; - b) shall exclude the Committee's non-independent Directors from the Committee's deliberations when it examines topics that might pose an ethical problem or conflict of interest.
+- a) may invite any person who might provide the committee with relevant and useful information to help it understand a topic, it being stipulated that the person's presence and the information provided to him shall be limited strictly to the agenda item for which he was invited; - b) shall exclude the committee's non-independent directors from the committee's deliberations when it examines topics that might pose an ethical problem or conflict of interest.